 Cheers and then off we go, walking J.McLaughlin ads!

-Just a few feet round the corner is Marty’s.
-Again, why have we not gone here sooner?!
-Flummoxed we are.
-Marty’s has just the right menu for a nice, quick and tasty bite to eat.
-They have a yummy breakfast and lunch menu with things like their customer favorite, a smoked salmon sandwich (which I opted for.
-I find it very difficult to ever resist smoked salmon).
-Granola parfait, turkey bacon, (always a plus in my books) waffles, and omelets.
+Just a few feet around the corner is Marty’s.
+Marty’s has just the right menu for a nice, quick, and tasty bite to eat.
+They have a yummy breakfast and lunch menu with things like their customer favorite, a smoked salmon sandwich.
+Granola parfait, turkey bacon, waffles, and omelets.
 They also have sandwiches both a lil’ fancy and regular.
 Salads, paninis, soup, muffins, and sweet thangs.
-A few of our favorite things!🎶
+A few of our favorite things!?

 My smoked salmon deliciousness…